Aditya Nagpal

 • Business + AI: $20 per creator per month (billed annually)

-• Enterprise: Custom pricing
+• Enterprise: custom

-Cloud storage and file sharing tools
+What are the best cloud storage and file sharing tools?

-15. Google Drive
+1. Google Drive

-Key Features
+Key features

-• Cloud storage with drag and drop functionality
+• Cloud storage with drag-and-drop

-• Real-time co-editing on Docs, Sheets, Slides
+• Real-time co-editing on Docs, Sheets and Slides

 • Granular sharing permissions (view, comment, edit)